harrymac1972/weather-man/README.md

 I was more pragmatic on this challenge regarding dynamic content.
 Much was just designed at the outset to be static in HTML and that worked out fine.

-Please note that I deliberately capped the history to ten entries.
+Please note that I deliberately capped the history to fifteen entries.
 ## Installation

 Application - <a href="https://harrymac1972.github.io/weather-man/" style="font-weight:bolder;">Weather Man</a>